MPermaul/IS211_Assignment3/README.md

 3) The application will try to open a url, read the csv data to memory, process the csv data, and then display some stats.

+4) A message will be displayed in the console if there are issues with the url.

+	ex:
+		The url is invalid --> passed in https://s3.amazonaws.co Message displayed:
+				"We are unable to reach the server.
+Please check your url!"

+5) A message will be displayed in the console if the url is valid and there is nothing to process.

+6) A message will be displayed in the console if the url is valid, but the csv data can't be process.